 While it can be more challenging explaining your dietary requirements, all these places can cater for vegetarians, and we preferred eating in traditional Japanese environments without other tourists.

 Curry is a popular comfort food in Japan, and while Japanese curry is different from Indian curry, it’s just as delicious.
 Many curry places offer a vegetable curry, but it’s likely the roux contains meat.

-As Coco Ichibanya has branches all over Japan this is a fantastic option for a cheap, quick, and tasty meal while travelling the country.
+As CoCo Ichibanya has branches all over Japan it’s a fantastic option for a cheap, quick, and tasty meal while travelling the country.

-Cost for a Main Dish: From 673 yen.
+Cost for a Main Dish: Vegetarian curry from 841 yen.

-Details: Many branches but the vegetarian menu is not available everywhere (check Google Maps or Trip Advisor reviews to check if they do).
+Details: Many branches but the vegetarian menu is not available everywhere (check Google Maps or Trip Advisor reviews to see if they do).
 We went to the Shinjuku Station West Exit branch on Memory Lane and to one near Shibuya Station.
+Hours vary across branches.

 Tsunahachi is a famous tempura restaurant founded in 1923.
 There are a number of branches in Tokyo and we went to the one on the 13th floor of the Takashimaya department store in Shinjuku.

 The menu is in Japanese but one of the staff members spoke some English and explained that we had a choice of various set lunches.